awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 AWS provides AMIs with a variety of configurations for all supported Windows Operating System versions from 2003 R2 to 2016\.
 For each of these images, AWS:
 + installs all Microsoft recommended Windows security patches\.
 We release images shortly after each monthly Microsoft patches are made available\.
-+ installs the latest drivers for AWS hardware, including network and disk drivers, as well as GPU drivers in selected AMIs\.
++ installs the latest drivers for AWS hardware, including network and disk drivers, EC2WinUtil for troubleshooting, as well as GPU drivers in selected AMIs\.
 + includes AWS helper software, like [EC2 Config](ec2config-service.md) for Server 2012 R2 and earlier, or [EC2 Launch](ec2launch.md) for Server 2016\.
 + configures Windows Time to use the [AWS Time Service](windows-set-time.md#default-ntp-settings)\.
 + makes changes in all power schemes to set the display to never turn off\.